Alois Lexa von Aehrenthal: Bosnian Crisis of 1908-1909

 The principal players in the Bosnian Crisis of 1908-09 were the foreign ministers of Austria-Hungary and Russia, Aehrenthal and Alexander Izvolsky.
 Both were motivated by political ambition; the first would emerge successful, and the latter would be broken by the crisis.
 Along the way, they would drag Europe to the brink of war in 1909.
 They would also divide Europe into the two armed camps that would indeed go to war in July 1914.

 Under the Treaty of Berlin, The Ottomans controlled the Dardanelles strait connecting the Mediterranean and the Black Sea.
 The treaty prohibited the passage of any warships from any country into or out of the Black Sea.
 This treaty bottled up a major portion of the Russian Black Sea Fleet, making it useless in the Russo-Japanese War of 1904-1905 when it was urgently needed.
 Izvolsky wanted this changed to allow the passage of Russian ships through the straits.
-Aehrenthal wanted full control of Bosnia-Herzogovina.
+Aehrenthal wanted full control of Bosnia-Herzegovina.
 Austria-Hungary had administered the provinces since 1878 but the Ottoman Empire retained nominal sovereignty.
 Aehrenthal concocted a grand diplomatic deal that proposed major benefits for both sides.
 Austria-Hungary would gain full possession of Bosnia with Russian approval.
 The Ottoman Empire would regain full control of the Austrian occupied territory known as the Sanjak of Novi Pazar, plus financial compensation.
 Russia would get the right of passage for its warships through the Straits.
 Serbia would get zero.
 Before approaching the Russians, Aehrenthal met with Austrian and Hungarian officials and won the approval of Emperor Franz Joseph I. On September 15–16 Aehrenthal and Izvolsky held a secret meeting.
 No record was kept—and afterwards both sides remembered it very differently.
 Aehrenthal assumed he had full Russian approval for his scheme, but without planned dates.
 Izvolsky assumed he would be informed before any actual move happened.
 Aehrenthal vaguely informed all the major countries but gave no details.
 The world was astonished on October 6, 1908, when a press release in Vienna announced that Bosnia was fully annexed.
 Inside Austria-Hungary there was general approval except in Czech areas—that minority strongly felt its demands had been deliberately ignored.